Verizon Communications Inc. (VZ) Stock: A Closer Look at the Market Potential

-The price-to-earnings ratio for Verizon Communications Inc. (NYSE: VZ) is above average at 7.02x, while the 36-month beta value is 0.34.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 19 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Verizon Communications Inc. (NYSE: VZ) is above average at 7.06x, while the 36-month beta value is 0.35.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 19 as “hold,” and 1 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now